fineanmol/plant-tree/README.md

-🌿 Updated on Fri, 18 Jul 2025 07:25:37 GMT
+🌲 Updated on Sun, 20 Jul 2025 09:49:34 GMT

-> "Any fool can write code that a computer can understand."
+> "Simplicity is the soul of efficiency."